 - Pocket Knife

 There is always more you can bring.
 Additional items will depend on how comfortable you want to be and how far you’ll have to carry your gear.

 To Build a Fire

-There’s just something about a roaring campfire.
+There’s just something about a roaring campfire that makes everything perfect.
 But before you bring out your inner cave dweller, make sure your campground allows fires, and keep yours in the designated fire pit or circle.
 Also, be sure to have plenty of water on hand, enough to fully put out your fire when you’re done with it, or in case it gets out of hand.

 People disagree on the best structure for a campfire, but one good strategy is to build a small log cabin-like box from wood, with a base three or four pieces wide, and alternating layers of wood making up the “walls.”
 Place a mixture of tinder and kindling into the center of the box you’ve formed, slide some kindling into the gaps and make a roof from sticks.
 Finally light up the tinder.